FeZoli/GuessMyFigure---Android/README.md

 For the impatient (and anybody else)
 ------------------------------------
 Download the latest build.
-Supported Android versions: 2.3 and above. https://github.com/FeZoli/GuessMyFigure---Android/blob/master/GuessMyFigure/bin/GuessMyFigure.apk?raw=true
+Supported Android versions: 2.3 and above. <br>
+https://github.com/FeZoli/GuessMyFigure---Android/blob/master/GuessMyFigure/bin/GuessMyFigure.apk?raw=true

 NOTE: You have to enable external app sources before you can install it.